needle-mirror/com.unity.cloud.assets/Documentation~/use-case-manage-collections.md

 The code snippet does the following:

    * Creates a new asset collection with the specified name and parent collection.
-* Updates the list of collections in the selected project.
+   * Updates the list of collections in the selected Project.
    * Prints a message to the console on success.

 ### Add the UI for viewing and creating collections